 - the healthcare professional’s actions or inactions fell below that standard of care, amounting to medical negligence

-- the professional’s medical negligence caused the patient to suffer injuries, harm or led to a signficantly diminished prognosis
+- the professional’s medical negligence caused the patient to suffer injuries, harm or led to a significantly diminished prognosis

 - the injuries suffered by the patient can be quantified in some way, as monetary damages